1994 FIFA World Cup: Summary

 Brazil's win over the hosts helped take them to the final against Italy.
-Brazil's path was relatively smooth as they never trailed over 270 minutes of the knockout stage, defeating the Netherlands in the quarter-finals and Sweden in the semis after the aforementioned win over the hosts.
+Brazil's path was relatively smooth as they never trailed over 270 minutes of the knockout stage, defeating the Netherlands in the quarterfinals and Sweden in the semis after the aforementioned win over the hosts.
 The Italians meanwhile had made hard work of reaching the final.
 During the group stage, Italy struggled and narrowly advanced to the next round, despite losing 1–0 to the Republic of Ireland.
 Italian playmaker Roberto Baggio, who as the reigning FIFA World Player of the Year and Ballon D'Or holder, was expected to be one of the stars of the tournament, had not yet scored a goal.
 During the Round of 16 games against Nigeria, Italy was trailing 1–0 in the dying minutes when Baggio scored the tying goal, forcing the game into extra time.
 He scored again with a penalty kick to send Italy through.
-Baggio carried the Italians from there, scoring the game-winning goal in the quarter-final against Spain, and both goals in Italy's semi-final victory over Bulgaria.
+Baggio carried the Italians from there, scoring the game-winning goal in the quarterfinal against Spain, and both goals in Italy's semifinal victory over Bulgaria.

 The third-place playoff was set between Bulgaria and Sweden, the team which scored more goals than any other in this World Cup with 15 over seven matches.
 These teams had also previously met in the qualifying group.
 Sweden won, 4–0.
 Swedish forward Tomas Brolin was named to the All-star team.

 The final game at the Rose Bowl was tense but devoid of scoring chances.
 It was the second time in 24 years that the two nations had met in a final.
-After 120 goalless minutes, the World Cup was decided for the first time by a penalty shoot-out.
+After 120 goalless minutes, the World Cup was decided for the first time by a penalty shootout.
 After four rounds, Brazil led 3–2, and Baggio, playing injured, had to score to keep Italy's hopes alive.
 He missed by shooting it over the crossbar, and the Brazilians were crowned champions for the fourth time.
-After the game ended, then-Vice-president Al Gore hosted the awarding ceremony by handing Brazilian captain Dunga the prestigious trophy; the Brazil national team dedicated the title to the deceased Formula One motor racing champion and countryman Ayrton Senna, who had died two and a half months prior.
+After the game ended, Vice President Al Gore hosted the awarding ceremony by handing Brazilian captain Dunga the prestigious trophy; the Brazil national team dedicated the title to the deceased Formula One motor racing champion and countryman Ayrton Senna, who had died two and a half months prior.

 The tournament's Golden Boot went jointly to Bulgaria's Stoichkov and Oleg Salenko of Russia, the latter becoming the first player to score five goals in a game, coming in a 6–1 victory against Cameroon.
 Both players scored six goals in the tournament.
 Brazilian striker Romário, with five goals, won the Golden Ball as the tournament's best player.